-The Swiss watchmaker Doxa has finally presented its new Doxa SUB 4000T Professional 10th Anniversary limited edition diving tool.
-Sporting a traditionally oversized, cushion-shaped stainless steel body, the new timepiece offers you everything that a professional diver can expect from this kind of device: highly legible dial, an impressive water resistance rating and a highly dependable Swiss made automatic movement that will last for years.
+The Doxa has finally presented its limited-edition SUB 4000T Professional 10th Anniversary diving tool.
+Sporting a traditionally oversized, cushion-shaped stainless steel body, the 10th Anniversary edition offers you everything that a professional diver can expect from this kind of device: highly legible dial, an impressive water resistance rating and a highly dependable Swiss-made automatic movement that will last for years.
 All that comes at a pretty affordable price.

 First, let me clarify things a little.
 Although the “10th Anniversary” part of the name may sound like the company has entered the business of making luxury watches only in 2001, it is not so, sorry.
 The year was marked by several “re-issues” of Doxa’s “classic” models from the 1960s that created the brand’s current unique design language (well, at least when it comes to divers.)
 So, this may sound a bit ridiculous for a moment, but this particular SUB 4000T Professional is a “re-issue of a re-issue” that was designed for fans of the brand who were too young back in 2001 to afford a professional diving companion and who are now wary of buying one on a second-hand market.

 And now, lo and behold!
 After long weeks of salivation-inspiring teasing photos and snippy messages on specialized forums that -I suspect- have resulted in several family incidents and prematurely gray hair, the American-owned Swiss-based brand has revealed some photos of a production version of their new “semi-pro.”
 Rated down to almost stunning 4000 feet (1220 meters) and featuring their signature exterior design with the usual US Navy Decompression Dive Time bezel, the watch looks like a real treat for die-hard fans of the brand.